NEW: HHS secretary's comments "surprising," Senate GOP leadership aide tells CNN

-And it's too early to call the rollout a failure, the health secretary said.
-There's still a long time for people to take advantage in person, by calling or by using the website during the open enrollment period.
+And it’s too early to call the rollout a failure, the health secretary argued.
+There’s a long way to go for people to take advantage in person, by calling or by using the website during the open-enrollment period.

-When that six-month stretch is over, Sebelius said, people can better decide whether this part of Obamacare is a success or a failure.
+When that six-month stretch is over, Sebelius said, people can make more valid judgments as to whether this part of Obamacare is a success or failure.